smars1/TEST_OCI_DevOps/README.md

 ### Conparison to resources
 In Terrafom the ``resource`` are to create or modify infrastruture and the ``Data Source``  are to running query and use the existing infrastructure data.

-Higlights the distinction between resources and data sources.
+Highlights the distinction between resources and data sources.
 ``Data source`` are ``read-only``